brandenbyers/website-1/content/docs/100-what-is-effect/index.md

 <br />
 Whenever any state external to the function scope is mutated (in this case the console state) a function is said to contain side effects.
 <br />
-Another way of looking at the same issue is through the lenses of referential transparency, a pure function (a function that doesn't contain side effects) has the property of respecting evaluation substitution, that means if I have something like `f(g(x), g(x))` it is safe to refactor to `const y = g(x); f(y, y);` functions with side effects violate this property, for exameple the following two programs yield different outputs:
+Another way of looking at the same issue is through the lenses of referential transparency, a pure function (a function that doesn't contain side effects) has the property of respecting evaluation substitution, that means if I have something like `f(g(x), g(x))` it is safe to refactor to `const y = g(x); f(y, y);` functions with side effects violate this property, for example, the following two programs yield different outputs:

 ```ts twoslash
 const greet = (name: string) => {